leiachung41/leiachung41.github.io/README.md

 ## 14. <a href="https://leiachung41.github.io/prePF/Mojs/mojs_demo.html" target="_blank">Mo.js</a>
 - Key Points: **HTML, JavaScript, Mo.js**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Mojs/" target="_blank">prePF/Mojs/</a>
-- Description: This is pratice on Mo.js <a href="http://mojs.io/" target="_blank">Mothion for the web</a> that is a JavaScript library devoted to motion for the web.
+- Description: This is pratice on Mo.js that is a JavaScript library devoted to <a href="http://mojs.io/" target="_blank">Mothion for the web</a>.
 It offers a declarative syntax motion and the creation of elements for animation.

 ## 15. <a href="https://leiachung41.github.io/prePF/Building_the_Hometown_App/index.html" target="_blank">Building the Hometown App</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, Grunt, Responsive web**